 Qualities & Gifts Sought

 Great people skills, a heart for mission and promote good theological training.
-You have good communication and administrative skills.
-Experience in cross-cultural mission is an advantage.
+You have had experience of and training in cross-cultural ministry.

 About New Zealand

 New Zealand comprises two main landmasses—the North Island (Te Ika-a-Māui), and the South Island (Te Waipounamu)—and around 600 smaller islands.